hyperhq/docs.hyper.sh-hyper/Reference/CLI/config.md

         --help             Print usage
         --secretkey        Secret Key

-You can config the Hyper_ account's access key and secret key.
+You can config the Hyper.sh account's access key and secret key.
 When you did config, the command stores encoded credentials in `$HOME/.hyper/config.json` on Linux/Mac.

 > **Note**:  When running `sudo hyper config` credentials are saved in `/root/.hyper/config.json`.
 >